 How to Move Ahead with the Process?

 You’ll notice we’ve left some more prominent players off this list – Salesforce, Freshsales, and the like.
-That isn’t because they aren’t viable candidates (they’re industry giants for a reason), but because we ultimately felt that there were more boutique solutions available for small businesses that needed to make it to our list of five.
+That isn’t because they aren’t viable candidates (they’re industry giants for a reason), but because we ultimately felt that there were more boutique solutions available for growing businesses that needed to make it to our list of five.

 Of course, we could write a list of the ten best sales CRMs, but where’s the fun if you include all the possible names?
 Call us scrupulous, but this is the definitive guide, not the comprehensive guide.